Classical and Quantum Mechanics via Lie algebras: Entropy and information theory

 The information deficit says nothing at all about the quality of the information contained in the summary $p $ of our past observations.
 An inappropriate $p $ can have arbitrarily small information deficit and still give a false account of reality.
 For example, if for some small $\eps>0$, \lbeq{1-10a} p _n=\eps^{n-1}(1-\eps) \quad \mbox{for}~ n=1,2,\dots, \eeq expressing that the reading is expected to be nearly always 1 ($p_1=1-\eps$) and hardly ever large, then

 Thus the information deficit can be made very small by the choice \gzit{1-10a} with small $\eps$, independent of whether this choice corresponds to the known facts.
 The real information value of $p $ depends instead on the care with which the past observations were interpreted, which is a matter of data analysis and not of our model of the device.
 If the data analysis is done poorly, the resulting expectations will simply not be matched by reality.
-This shows that the entropy reflects objective properties of the stochastic process, and -- contrary to claims in the literature -- has nothing to do with our knowledge of the system, a subjective, ill-defined notion.
+This shows that the entropy reflects objective properties of the stochastic process, and -- contrary to claims in the literature -- has nothing to do with our knowledge of the system, a subjective, ill-defined notion. \at{A proper formalization of ``knowledge'' would have to identify it with the quantity $p$.}

 \bfi{Relations to thermodynamics.} Now suppose that the above setting happens at a very fast, unobservable time scale, so that we can actually observe only short time averages (\ref{1-8}) of quantities of interest.
 Then $\ol f=\<f\>$ simply has the interpretation of the time-independent observed value of the quantity $f$.
 The information deficit simply becomes the observed value of the entropy $S$.
 Since the information deficit counts the number of optimal decisions needed to completely specify a (microscopic) situation of which we know only (macroscopic) observed values, the observed value of the entropy quantifies the \bfi{intrinsic} (microscopic) \bfi{complexity} present in the system.